 Overseas Study...Studying abroad can be an enriching experience, both academically and personally.
-The Office of Overseas Study, a division of Lifelong Education Programs, facilitates MSU study programs in Western and Eastern Europe, Asia, the Middle East, and Latin America throughout the year.
-The office in 108 Center for International Programs also offers students information on other programs sponsored by American universities and foreign institutions.
+The Office of Overseas Study facilitates MSU study programs in Western and Eastern Europe, Asia, the Middle East, Africa, and Latin America throughout the year.
+The office offers students information on other programs sponsored by American universities and foreign institutions.
+The office also sells the the International Student Identity Card and Youth Hostel, Eurail and BritRail passes.
+Located in 108 Center for International Programs, 353-8920.